WojciechMycek/WojciechMycek/README.md

 ### Hi there 👋
 - 🔭 I’m currently working as Test Engineer
 - 🌱 I’m currently learning Python, Robot Framework, Unix, GitHub, Bash
 - 📖 Telecommunication / Computer Science
+- 💬 English / German / Polish

 🔥 If you know you can do better, don't be sorry, just do better 🔥